codecowboydotio/codecowboy/content/automation/terraform-scaffold-api-lambda.md

 Note that I am setting the content type as part of the request.
 This is set as an object, so that any other headers that are required to be passed (such as API key) can be passed easily.
 The POST request includes the headers object.

+This is important because there are times when you will need to POST to another service that has requirements around specific headers being set.

 ```Python
     # sending post request and saving response as response object
     # inside lambda we need to encode the data object as json before sending